catcarbonell/killerkao/README.md

 * First player to zero HP loses!

 ## Under the Hood
-* This web browser application is made with HTML5, CSS, and vanilla JavaScript!
+* This web browser application is made with HTML5, CSS3, [Animate.css](https://daneden.github.io/animate.css/), and vanilla JavaScript!
   * ...and &hearts;!
 * The game utilizes a Random Number Generator.
 Good luck!
 * The faces are stored in an object array, which is retrieved via document.eventListeners!
+*

 ## Want to modify this app?
 Add a kaomoji?
 * Feel free to fork this repo!